adetokunbo/challengehub.app/_posts/en/2020-03-06-what-makes-a-good-challenge.md

 From a teacher's time-management perspective, it's also good to keep in mind a healthy ratio between the time it takes to create a challenge and the time it takes for a student to read relevant resources and complete a challenge, so that both learning *and* teaching efficiency is high.

 Overall, ChallengeHub enables some unique challenge styles that encourage deep learning among students.
-Furthermore, we always welcome feedback and innovations from the teachers we empower, so that ChallengeHub can support a growing range of pedagogical styles.
+Furthermore, we always welcome feedback and innovations from the teachers we empower, so that a growing range of pedagogical styles can be supported.